 Finally we headed back to base at the Polwaththa Eco Lodges for another tasty Sri Lankan curry – actually 4 curries with rice, river fish and poppadams.
 After that we spent another surreal night in our cabana.

-Beneath the Knuckle Mountains – You may also like:
+If you enjoyed Beneath the Knuckle Mountains, you may also like: